Change of Address: What You Should Know

 Fake check scams are a fast-growing fraud that could cost you thousands of dollars.
 It all starts when someone gives you a realistic-looking check or money order and asks you to wire them money somewhere in return.
 It's phony, and so is the person's story, but that may take weeks - even months - to discover.
 Now your financial institution wants the money back.
 The credit union is required to give you access to the funds you deposit within a few days, but they can't be sure the check is valid by then.
 So guess what?
 You're responsible for the checks or money orders you deposit.
 That's how the scam works!

-FakeChecks.org is a great resource for consumers to learn more about fake check scams.
+FakeChecks.org (link is external) is a great resource for consumers to learn more about fake check scams.
 The website provides real-life victim interviews, check fraud warning signs, fraud tests to determine if you are at risk, and tools for prevention.

 If you feel like you may be a victim of check fraud, contact Diamond Valley Federal Credit Union immediately.